-On the connection creation page, go to the All Settings tab.
+To create a connection of the Dynamic IPv4 or Static IPv4 type, click the Add button on the Connections Setup / WAN page in the Connections List section.
+On the opened page, go to the All Settings tab.
 Then select the relevant value from the Connection Type drop-down list and specify the needed values.

-Figure 57.
+Figure 53.
 The page for creating a new Static IPv4 connection.
 Selecting a connection type.

 Parameter Description Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-Connection name Available for the advanced mode only.
-A name for the connection for easier identification.
+Connection name A name for the connection for easier identification.

-Figure 58.
+Figure 54.
 The page for creating a new Static IPv4 connection.
 The Ethernet section.

-Parameter Description

-Ethernet

-MAC address A MAC address assigned to the interface.
+Parameter Description Ethernet A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
+MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
-To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is

-moved to the right).
+To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
 MTU The maximum size of units transmitted by the interface.

-Figure 59.
+Figure 55.
 The page for creating a new Static IPv4 connection.
 The IPv4 section.

 Parameter Description IPv4 For Static IPv4 type IP Address Enter an IP address for this WAN connection.
 Netmask Enter a subnet mask for this WAN connection.
 Gateway IP address Enter an IP address of the gateway used by this WAN connection.
-Primary DNS server/ Secondary DNS server Enter addresses of the primary and secondary DNS servers in the relevant fields.
+Primary DNS server/ Enter addresses of the primary and secondary DNS servers in the Secondary DNS server relevant fields.
 For Dynamic IPv4 type Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of DNS server addresses.
 Upon that the Primary DNS server and Secondary DNS server fields are not available for editing.
 Primary DNS server/ Secondary DNS server Enter addresses of the primary and secondary DNS servers in the relevant fields.
 Vendor ID The identifier of your ISP.
 Optional.
 Host name A name of the router specified by your ISP.
 Optional.

-Figure 60.
+Figure 56.
 The page for creating a new Static IPv4 connection.
 The Miscellaneous section.

 Parameter Description Miscellaneous NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
 Firewall If the switch is moved to the right, protection against external connections for the LAN devices is enabled (for example, against attempts to get information about the LAN devices or to hack a device from the LAN).
 For security reasons, it is recommended not to disable this function.
-IGMP Available for the simplified mode only.
-Move the switch to the right to allow multicast traffic from the external network (e.g. video streaming) to be received.
 RIP Move the switch to the right to allow using RIP for this connection.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
 Isolate connection If the switch is moved to the right, the router uses an alternate routing table for this connection.
 Enable this function only when your ISP requires this.